 Trying to figure out what to pack for a Croatia road trip?
 Let’s go over some essentials:

-If you plan on camping your way around Croatia, then I recommend bringing along a sleeping bag, pillow, tent, sleeping pad, kitchen kit, camping stove, flashlight, refillable water bottle, and bear box.
+Camping Gear– If you plan on camping your way around Croatia, then I recommend bringing along camping gear such as a sleeping bag, a pillow, a tent, etc.

 That’s it for our Croatia Road Trip Guide!

-I hope this answered a lot of your questions about going on a road trip through Croatia and gave you some Croatia itinerary ideas!
+I hope this answered a lot of your questions about going on a road trip through Croatia and gave you some inspiration for that big road trip on Croatia’s coast!

 For more tips on traveling through Europe and going on road trips, check out some more of our guides: